 Despite the huge oil refinery operated by Shell, there were some wonderful beaches on the other end of the island.
-Quite a number of tourist hotels did a good trade, and the main town of Willemstad itself was very picturesque, clearly showing its colonial Dutch heritage.
+Quite a number of tourist hotels did a good trade, and the main town of Willemstadt itself was very picturesque, clearly showing its colonial Dutch heritage.
 The refinery was on the opposite side of the island, a very rocky area with no beaches.
 We used to swim in a bay fenced off from the sea to prevent sharks or other undesirable big fish from entering.
-Right next to us was an old fort, reputed to have been used by Captain Morgan.
 The water was wonderfully clear, warm and with lots of small fish swimming around the coral on the sea floor.

 This pool could only be reached after a bit of a scramble over some pretty rough rocky areas, but even so, beers were carried to ward off the pangs of thirst!
 These were then put in the sea to keep cool.
 The taste of a cold beer with a slight tang of salt on a hot day was marvellous!